abuiles/ember-101/hands-on.md

 let's connect to a backend and display some data.

 ## Connecting with a Backend
 We need to consume and store our data from somewhere.
-In this case, I created a public API under **http://api.ember-cli-101.com** with **Ruby on Rails**.
+In this case, we created a public API under **http://api.ember-cli-101.com** with **Ruby on Rails**.
 The following are the API end-points.

 |Verb   | URI Pattern          |